anushanesargi/CV/README.md

 ## Work Experience

-**Reporting Analyst - IMG UK Ltd(Feb 2020 to June 2020) - London, UK
+**Reporting Analyst - IMG UK Ltd(Feb 2020 to June 2020) - London, UK**
-  Responsibilities:**
-  - Generating weekly excel reports
-  - Data extraction and data cleaning using SQL and SSMS
-  - Data Visualisation and Dashboard creation using Power BI
+  - The data extraction and cleaning using SQL and SSMS, generating of weekly excel reports, data visualisation and dasboard creation using PowerBI was the initial step to I realising that I like coding.

-**Payroll Administrator - IMG UK Ltd(October 2018 to Jan 2020) - London, UK
+**Payroll Administrator - IMG UK Ltd(October 2018 to Jan 2020) - London, U**
-  Responsibilities:**
-  - Overtime calculation
-  - New joiners, leavers and pay change salary calculations
-  - Benefits(Pensions and Notional Payments) calculations
-  - Indian Tax Calculations
-  - Preparing pre commit to post commit reports, balancing and finding out the reasons for the differences
-  - Apprenticeship levy calculations
+  - With all the payroll calculations, balancing reports and last minute changes I learnt how to work efficiently in a short period of time with attention to details.
+This role also helped to become an agile person.

-**Accounts Assistant - Mazur Accounting Ltd(February 2018 to June 2018) - London, UK
+**Accounts Assistant - Mazur Accounting Ltd(February 2018 to June 2018) - London, UK**
-  Responsibilities:**
-  - Company incorporation, government gateway registration, Corporation Tax registration, PAYE registration, CIS registration.
-  - Bookkeeping, Bank Reconciliation, VAT Return
-  - Payroll
-  - Finalising micro-entity accounts using VT Transaction and filing the accounts to the Companies House and HMRC.
-  - Double Entry/Journals
+  - From company incorporation to filing the accounts taught me how small business work in the UK.

-**Junior Accountant - WeDo Accounting(April 2017 – October 2017)  - London, UK
+**Junior Accountant - WeDo Accounting(April 2017 – October 2017)  - London, UK**
-  Responsibilities:**
-  - Bookkeeping
-  - VAT Return
-  - Payroll
-  - Accounts Preparation
-  - Double Entry/Journals
-  - Personal Tax Returns
+  - This was my first into the accounting side of the world.
+This role taught me the importance of attention to detail and patience.

-**Quality Analyst - Target Corporation India (June 2014 – April 2015) - Bangalore, India
+**Quality Analyst - Target Corporation India (June 2014 – April 2015) - Bangalore, India**
-  Responsibilities:**
-  - Test planning, Test case writing and Test case execution.
-  - User Acceptance Testing
+  - Test planning, test case writing, test case execution and UAT was my first introduction to the job of QA and how important it is to test your code.

 **XML Content Editor - Pronet Informatix (August 2013 – May 2014) - Bangalore, India
   Responsibilities:**
-  - E-publishing
-  - Scripting publication content using XMLHTML
-  - Styling the e-books using CSS
+  - The very first job of my life where I did E-publishing, Scripting publication content using XMLHTML, Styling the e-books using CSS.
+As a new comer we were made to perform under tight deadlines which made me quick and efficient.

 ## Hobbies